NathanKell/UADRealism/README.md

 Realism modding for Ultimate Admiral: Dreadnoughts - coming soon, this is about TAF.

 ### TAF Changelog
-3.14.1 - Fix another super dumb typo: actually save the copied gun mark data when refitting ships 3.14.0 - New Feature: Support overlaying predefined ships sets.
+3.14.2 - Fix too-large messageboxes (for example, the War Erupts message) by putting some text in the scrollbox 3.14.1 - Fix another super dumb typo: actually save the copied gun mark data when refitting ships 3.14.0 - New Feature: Support overlaying predefined ships sets.
 See readme for details (updated description of the overriding predefined ships feature).
 Update to 1.6.0.7 Optx2
 3.13.0 - New Feature: Enable Batch Ship Generator.
 Press G in main menu, see Readme for further details